jemysh007/jemysh007/OS/Ubuntu.md

 ## Conclusion

-This cheat sheet covers a wide variety of Ubuntu commands.
+This documentation covers a wide variety of Ubuntu commands.
 Use these to quickly perform common tasks, troubleshoot issues, and monitor system performance.
 Happy working with Ubuntu!